Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

-We first present a structured classification of DDE-driven approaches for deep learning architecture design.
-A detailed summary of representative works is provided in Table~\ref{tab:DEs_DL}, and the corresponding architectural illustrations are presented in Figure~\ref{fig:NN}.
+We first present a structured classification of deterministic DE-driven approaches for deep learning architecture design.
+A detailed summary of representative works is provided in \cref{tab:DEs_DL}, and the corresponding architectural illustrations are presented in Fig. S1 of the online supplementary material.